VocabHunter/vocabhunter.github.io/_posts/2016-09-08-VocabHunter-v1.0.17-Released.md

 image: /assets/VocabHunter-Release-v1.0.17.png
 author: Adam Carroll
 description: VocabHunter v1.0.17 is now available for free download for Mac, Windows and Linux
+excerpt: VocabHunter v1.0.17 is now available for download for Mac, Windows and Linux.
+Take a look here to find out what's new!
 ---
 # New Release
 ![VocabHunter v1.0.17](/assets/VocabHunter-Release-v1.0.17.png)